All About Informatics Nurse Specialists

 The salary for Informatics Nurse Specialists ranges between about $54,360 and $142,220 a year.

 Informatics Nurse Specialists who work in District of Columbia, New Jersey, or California, make the highest salaries.

 Below is a list of the median annual salaries for Informatics Nurse Specialists in different U.S. states.

 |District of Columbia||$106,790|

-What Tools & Technology do Informatics Nurse Specialists Use?
+Tools & Technologies Used by Informatics Nurse Specialists

 - Microsoft Excel

 - Microsoft Office

 - Microsoft PowerPoint